soplang/registry/README.md

 4. Update the registry with complete metadata
 5. Commit the changes back to your PR branch

+## Package Validity Monitoring

+All packages in the registry are checked daily to ensure they remain valid:

+- Each package's repository is checked to ensure:
+  - The `sop.toml` file is still accessible
+  - The entry file specified in `sop.toml` exists
+  - The metadata in `sop.toml` matches what's in the registry

+- Packages have a `valid` field that indicates their current status:
+  - `true`: The package is valid and up-to-date
+  - `false`: The package has issues (missing files or metadata mismatch)

+- If a package becomes invalid, it will be automatically marked as such
+- If a previously invalid package is fixed, it will be automatically marked as valid again

 ## Important Notes

 - Only modify the registry.json file in your PR
 - Only add one new package at a time
 - Only include the repository URL in your initial submission
 - The rest of the metadata will be automatically populated from your sop.toml file
+- Keep your package's sop.toml file up-to-date to maintain validity

 ## License